 Elementary Program, 6–9 years old

-The Montessori Elementary curriculum, for children ages six through nine, builds on the Primary curriculum and inspires students to become independent thinkers.
+The Montessori Elementary curriculum, for children ages six through nine, builds on the Children’s House curriculum and inspires students to become independent thinkers.
 Their work frequently involves research, discussion, and large-scale projects.
 The teacher introduces an area of study with a presentation of key information or material and then guides the children in individual or small-groups that explore varied facets of the subject.
 The spontaneity of exploration sparks the imagination and engages the intellect.

 The Elementary teacher is in continuous contact with each child offering honest reflections and soliciting discussion about whether the child is working up to potential.
 Each child is encouraged to ask himself: “How much can I do?” and, “How well have I done it?”
 This approach helps develop a sense of personal responsibility that is not limited by constant comparison to others.
 Later in life, this personal responsibility will help them make their greatest contribution of talent and wisdom in the competitive 21st century.